Cosmos inflation & staking rewards: How are they related?

 Now you know

 And now that you know the relationship between Cosmos’ staking rewards and inflation, be sure to check out my monthly network analysis articles, particularly the ‘Key Metrics’ part.
-September is due very soon, and I will try to keep these links updated:
+Here are some network analysis articles:

 Hopefully you found this useful.
 Feedback is always welcome!
 I’m on Twitter.